vanessa-pc/mark-fundamentals-proj--ts-hello-typescript/README.md

 - we have installed `ts-node` into `node_modules` with `yarn`, since `ts-node` is listed under our `devDependencies` in `package.json`
 - we have a convenient `start:ts` script in our `package.json`

+> ⚠️ Before, we found that we could run JavaScript files directly in the terminal with `node path/to/dir/file.js`, and we used our `package.json` scripts as a convenience helper.
+However, you will probably find that your `ts-node` script works when run via `yarn`, but not when typed directly into the terminal.
+This is fine, and expected - your `package.json` scripts looks up a locally installed `ts-node` inside `node_modules`, whereas `ts-node` directly in the terminal looks for a global installation.
+If you'd like to be able to run `ts-node` directly within the terminal, you can make a global installation with `yarn global add ts-node`.

 So let's try to run this TypeScript file with `yarn start:ts`.

+_It throws an error: TypeScript won't let you run this strange, quirky code._

 > ⚠️ Unlike JavaScript, TypeScript is a _compiled language_ (it actually compiles down to JavaScript) - it has to be processed before it is run.
 Under-the-hood, `ts-node` is effectively compiling TypeScript down to JavaScript; then, if that is successful, going on to run the compiled JavaScript code.
 For now, though, you can think of it like 'running' the TypeScript code - we'll split out compilation later.

-_It throws an error: TypeScript won't let you run this strange, quirky code._

 ### Why can't we run this TypeScript code?